sehteria/T6-ZM-Weapons/README.md

 All 6 weapons are Pack-a-Punchable and have been added to the mystery box.

 ## Upcoming updates
-The use of replaceFunc() in the near future instead of the entire Tranzit scripts Adding more weapons to Tranzit step by step
+Adding more weapons to Tranzit step by step